Wilo Group Industry Conference Catalyses Collaboration For Sustainable Smart Cities Across Asia

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach - 21 September 2023 - Wilo Group, a multinational technology company and leading global provider of pumps and pump systems, hosted its annual Industry Conference in Singapore for the first time.
-Supported by the German Asia Pacific Business Association, and themed "Smart Urban Areas – Connecting Minds for a Multilateral World", the conference merged Wilo Group's expertise in smart and sustainable water solutions with Singapore's role as an urban living laboratory to catalyse collaborations that can enable smart, connected and sustainable cities across Asia.
+The conference saw experts delve into the latest technologies and strategies driving the sustainable development of today's urban areas and upcoming supercities.
+SINGAPORE - Media OutReach - 21 September 2023 - Wilo Group, a multinational technology company and leading global provider of pumps and pump systems, hosted its annual Industry Conference in Singapore for the first time.
+Supported by the German Asia Pacific Business Association, and themed 'Smart Urban Areas Connecting Minds for a Multilateral World', the conference merged Wilo Group's expertise in smart and sustainable water solutions with Singapore's role as an urban living laboratory to catalyse collaborations that can enable smart, connected and sustainable cities across Asia.
 In conjunction with the conference, Enterprise Singapore organised a B2B matching session under its Germany Singapore Business Forum (GSBF) Connect initiative.

 Speakers at the Wilo Group Industry Conference 2023 including H.E.
 Dr. Norbert Riedel, German Ambassador to Singapore (fifth from the right), and Oliver Hermes, President and CEO of the Wilo Group (fourth from the right).
 Yvonne Chan, Former CNA Presenter (third from left), moderated the panel discussions.
 Image: WILO SE